SamyPesse/tv.js/README.md

 And go to localhost:8888 on your browser

-## How to install it on your TV using a Raspberry Pi
+## How to install it on your TV ?

-    Coming soon
+    Coming soon using a Raspberry Pi